 - Voluntary repayments can be made at any time without penalty

-- The UK repayment threshold will be £21,000 in tax year 2020/21.
+- The UK repayment threshold will be £21,000 in tax year 2021/22.
 The equivalent monthly threshold is £1,750 and the weekly threshold is £404.
 Those who are repaying from overseas will have a threshold applied which is based on the cost of living in their country of residence.
 Repayments from overseas students will be made directly to the Student Loans Company.
-The thresholds will be frozen until April 2021; any future changes to thre thresholds will be confirmed by the Student Loans Company in due course
+Any future changes to the thresholds will be confirmed by the Student Loans Company in due course

 - The repayment amount will be 6% of income above the relevant threshold.
 Repayments will be made concurrently with any other student loan repayments due, i.e. borrowers repaying both an undergraduate and postgraduate loan will have a 15% total deduction taken from their salary